 VOSARA

-The Virginia Oyster Stock Assessment and Replenishment Archive (VOSARA) data website is designed to provide graphic summaries of the status of oyster stocks in the Virginia subestuaries of the Chesapeake Bay.
+The Virginia Oyster Stock Assessment and Replenishment Archive (VOSARA - old version) data website is designed to provide graphic summaries of the status of oyster stocks in the Virginia subestuaries of the Chesapeake Bay through 2024.
+After this date the summaries have discontinued in the tabular and bar chart format, and have been replaced with a new GIS format (see below).
 Data originates from the patent tong survey.
 Summaries provide data by year and historical reef boundaries within each of the described subestuaries.
 Oyster populations are described in units of density, oysters per unit area, for each of three size classes: spat are young of the year, small are submarket size (<76 mm length), and market size (>76 mm length) oysters.